maziac/DeZog/documentation/Migration.md

 Please refer to the new structure in the [Usage.md](Usage.md).
 The old structure cannot be used anymore and need to be changed.

-The new 'customMemory' allows ou to define arbitrary slot ranges and bank switching.
+The new 'customMemory' allows you to define arbitrary slot ranges and bank switching.

 This was all done to allow reverse engineering together with bank switching.